4 Common Co-Parenting Issues (and How to Address Them)

 Co-parenting can be extremely challenging.
 Raising children with somebody who you may not get along with anymore presents a unique set of issues many people don’t understand.

 Despite this, co-parenting can be rewarding when done right.
-It assists to understand the common co-parenting issues you may come across in your journey and how you can address them.
+It can be helpful to understand the common co-parenting issues you may come across in your journey and how you can address them.
 Below, we’ll outline four of these matters along with some tips to tackle them.

 Badmouthing the other parent